 The faculty and staff of PCI believe that students can achieve their potential by enrolling in and completing a postsecondary program of their choice.
 Through multiple federally funded grants, our students receive academic advising, mentoring, personal and financial counseling, personalized college preparation, summer supplemental instruction, and tutorial assistance throughout their high school career.

 The institute, operating from the university’s historic strength in teacher education and its proximity to Mexico, works closely with parents, principals, school counselors, teachers, and SDSU undergraduates to decrease the achievement gap between high- and low-performing schools.
 The institute supports continuous growth of its faculty and staff through a systematic professional development program.

-The institute also offers services through its partnerships with the Hoover Community Connection, College Avenue Compact, Sweetwater Compact for Success, the Division of Undergraduate Studies, Office of Financial Aid and Scholarships, and the Colleges of Sciences and Health and Human Services, and the UCSD School of Medicine.
+The institute also offers services through its partnerships with the Hoover Community Connection, College Avenue Compact, Sweetwater Compact for Success, the Division of Academic Engagement and Student Achievement (DAESA), Office of Financial Aid and Scholarships, the Colleges of Sciences and Health and Human Services, and the UCSD School of Medicine.

 PCI's Pathways to Careers in Science, Technology, Engineering, and Mathematics maintains strong partnering relationships with the Office of Financial Aid and Scholarships that provide current SDSU students with a service-learning opportunity to work as in-class and afterschool tutors at our partner school sites.
 Tutors enroll in Education 201 and/or Teacher Education 362.
 These courses help them to apply course knowledge and to reflect on their field experiences that deepen their knowledge and growth as individuals.